nspec/DotNetTestNSpec/CONTRIBUTING.md

 # Contributing

-## Debugging

-As an alternative to downloading a *release* version, if you want to notify issues you found while running tests, you could try downloading the *debug* version, `NSpec.VsAdapter.Debug.vsix`, so that you can attach to process and debug its source code.

-Or else, you could go the full route and run adapter from its source code in an experimental instance of Visual Studio.

-## Changing code

 The DotNetTestNSpec test suite is written in NUnit.
 The test project is DotNetTestNSpec.Tests.

 To build and run tests from command line, use .NET Core `dotnet` command line interface